-- Pre-requisite: The associated transcoder and port are running. - 1.
+- Prerequisite: The associated transcoder and port are running. - 1.
 Configure FBC host and render tracking.
-The FBC function does not need to be enabled in FBC_CTL. - 2.
-Program Pipe EDP VSC DIP data with a valid setting for SRD/PSR. - 3.
-Enable the VSC in eDP VIDEO_DIP_CTL - 4.
+The FBC function does not need to be enabled in FBC CTL. - 2.
+Program Transcoder EDP VSC DIP data with a valid setting for SRD/PSR. - 3.
 Configure and enable SRD_CTL